 - Self-Discipline, if you don’t believe you have ‘enough’ if you have never felt like you are good at self-discipline this is one of the very best areas to really concentrate on as you choose to thrive.
 I highly, highly recommend all of Martin Meadow’s books on

-Spiritual To Do List on the Path to Overcoming Rejection
+To Do List for How to Overcome Rejection Biblically

 - At these times of extreme difficulties, when pain throbs through every breath you take, this is the time to Trust and Obey.

 - Allow Him who loves you the most carry you through.